maxtkc/mvths-wiki/docs/015b-math.rst

    #.
 Using the plus operator defined above, add one to the variable in your loop function.
 This way the variable will continue to count infinitely.

    #.
 Print out the value of your variable using the serial function.
+The values must be printed in a column and must start at 5.

    #.
 Add a half second delay in your loop so that it does not send data to the serial port too quickly.

    TEACHER CHECK \_\_\_\_\_

 #.
 Modify your code so that the variable starts at the value 9 and counts down by one every 500 milliseconds.
-It should display the values in a column in your terminal window.
+It should display the values in a column in your terminal window and begin at 9.

    TEACHER CHECK \_\_\_\_\_